-The equinox in September, should be the best time for viewing the Southern Lights but this is not always the case.
+Well, the equinox in September should be the best time for viewing the Southern Lights but this is not always the case.

 Melaleuca is a remote wilderness in the far south-west of Tasmania.
 It’s only accessible by sea, air or by foot.

 When you’re out here, you feel like you’re in the middle of nowhere.
 And you are in the middle of nowhere.
 However, it’s surprising how accessible Melaleuca is from Hobart.